hosseincomedian/Django-Docker/README.md

 #  Django-Learning
- this will be the project for django learning
+ this will be the project for django learning (blog application)